arkeyme/devops-school-15-k8s-Third-Homework/Part3/README.md

     helm install app-simple .\Chart-Simple\

-Execute command from notes, for example:
+Execute command from the output, for example:

     export NODE_PORT=$(kubectl get --namespace default -o jsonpath="{.spec.ports[0].nodePort}" services app-simple-svc) export NODE_IP=$(kubectl get nodes --namespace default -o jsonpath="{.items[0].status.addresses[0].address}")
     echo http://$NODE_IP:$NODE_PORT

-Should return this:
+Should return something like this:

     http://192.168.5.11:31264

-Open link to the web-browser.
+Open this link to the web-browser.

 You can run additional exemplars of application by changing the name of helm chart: